 What I Accidentally got Right #2 – Nutritious Food

 My food aversions lead me to an accidental salad diet, which probably packed more useable nutrition than my liquid prenatal vitamins.
 While each salad was a listeria gamble, each was also a well-rounded-meal vehicle.
 Instead of making them at home, I visited grocery store salad bars for the topping variety.
 A bed of mixed greens, sans iceberg lettuce, heavy on the spinach started each bowl.
 Then two bites of each bean, vegetable, and most fruits.
 Always topped with an ounce or so of chopped unsalted nuts or seeds, but no dressing.
 Why skip the dressing?
 Because these salads are sold by weight and I prefer my homemade dressing – so I save money by dressing the salad at home.
 My daily bowls of raw vitamins made me feel great, and I would recommend it to anyone who wants to eat the rainbow.

-More trimester-specific posts are coming, but be aware that Lady Jupiter is not morphing into a “mommy blog.”
-I still have so many other trivial things to write about that I refuse to narrow my scope just because one descriptor applies.
+Be aware that Lady Jupiter is not morphing into a “mommy blog.”
+I still have so many other things to write about that I refuse to narrow my scope just because one descriptor applies.

 This is part of my “What I Wish I Knew About The __ Trimester” series.